cbigler/density-homework/README.md

 All models inherit from the Django Extensions `TimeStampedModel`.
 This adds a `created` and `modified` field automatically, as described [here](https://django-extensions.readthedocs.io/en/latest/model_extensions.html).

 ### Row IDs
-All models use Django's default for row id, a simple auto-incremented id field, which are deterministic and easily guessable.
+All models use Django's default for row id, a simple auto-incremented integer field, which are deterministic and easily guessable.
 Production systems may want to use a UUID field or something like a [Feistel cipher](https://wiki.postgresql.org/wiki/Pseudo_encrypt) to generate zero-collision pseudo-random ids.

 ## Considerations & Limitations